Donburi Rice Bowl

 Recipe: Donburi Rice Bowl

 In an effort to cook more vegetarian food and provide a bit more variety during our lunchtime meals we started serving all sorts of meals in bowls.
 This started with a few simple rice bowl experiments but we quickly realized the combinations were endless.
-Quinoa, barley, Israeli couscous or any small pasta are all good substitutes for rice.
+Quinoa, barley, pearl couscous, or any small pasta are all good substitutes for rice.
 You can even make cauliflower rice for people trying to go carb-free.
-Grilled halloumi cheese, mozzarella, marinated feta and tofu all work alongside a poached or fried egg as sources of protein.
+Grilled halloumi cheese, mozzarella, marinated feta, and tofu all work alongside a poached or fried egg as sources of protein.
 You can throw in just about any vegetable you like cooked or raw and sauces can range from something as simple as soy sauce or sriracha to homemade vinaigrettes or our seriously addictive fermented hot sauce.
 The options seem just about endless.

 Sometime after we started serving these meals, Caitriona picked up a copy of Bowls of Goodness by Nina Olsson.
-It’s a great resource for new flavour combinations and her Donburi recipe served as a good start for the recipe provided here.
+It’s a great resource for new flavor combinations and her Donburi recipe served as a good start for the recipe provided here.
 A few months ago during our gap year program Luna Doherty-Ryoke, one of our very talented students, suggested we try making a Donburi recipe.
 Luna’s father is Irish and her mother is Japanese so she grew up experiencing all sorts of fantastic Japanese home cooking.
-We loved all her suggestions and advice but this donburi recipe has got to be one of our favourites!
+We loved all her suggestions and advice but this donburi recipe has got to be one of our favorites!

-Eggplant and mushrooms, while certainly not meat substitutes, do provide a depth of flavour and texture that seems to satisfy even the most avid meat lover.
-When combined with the donburi sauce and cooked until the sauce thickens and the eggplant begins to break down, the subtly sweet and predominantly savoury sauce is the perfect anchor for the clean rice base and sharper pickled flavours of the salad suggestions here.
+Eggplant and mushrooms, while certainly not meat substitutes, do provide a depth of flavor and texture that seems to satisfy even the most avid meat lover.
+When combined with the donburi sauce and cooked until the sauce thickens and the eggplant begins to break down, the subtly sweet and predominantly savory sauce is the perfect anchor for the clean rice base and sharper pickled flavors of the salad suggestions here.
 Whether we’re serving teens during our summer program or artists during one of our many residencies, this particular recipe seems to make just about every single one of our guests happy.
 Enjoy!